 - Glass bottles and jars (such as juice and wine bottles) are recycled into new glass containers.

-- Plastics (such as margarine containers and plastic bags) are manufactured into moulded products such as pallets shipping containers and recycling boxes.
+- Plastics (such as margarine containers) are manufactured into moulded products such as pallets shipping containers and recycling boxes.

 - PET (2-litre soft drink bottles) is recycled into polyester yarn for carpet, clothing or packaging.

 - Juice boxes are used for paper towel and tissue production.